General Information

 Service Learning

 Service Learning is a form of experiential education in which students engage in activities that address human, community, and business development needs and structured opportunities intentionally designed to promote student learning and development.
 Service Learning joins two complex concepts: community action, the “service” and efforts learned from that action and connect what is learned to existing knowledge, the “learning.”
-Community-based learning serving business and non-profit entities becomes service learning when it is connected to classroom curriculum-related activities and contains opportunities for students to reflect on their experiences, thus allowing for consciousness-raising and systemic change.
+Community-based learning serving business and non-profit entities become service learning when it is connected to classroom curriculum-related activities and contains opportunities for students to reflect on their experiences, thus allowing for consciousness-raising and systemic change.
 This is particularly true for Jesuit education that has held a mission of forming men and women who seek to transform the world through service to others for centuries.

 Admission Requirements